garry-clawson/Robotic-Automation/README.md

 Previous attempts to automate the full assembly had failed due to high costs across managing the automated machine, long periods of downtime due to part failure as well as not offering the flexibility required when changeovers or new orders were received.

-I was asked to provide a solution to enable the manufacturing cell to increase their production rate of 55 units per hour to 110 units per hour, without any increase in staffing levels.
+I was asked to provide a solution to enable the manufacturing cell to increase their production rate of 55 units per hour to 110 units per hour, without any increase in staffing levels as well as providing a manufacturing cell with flexibility to either have 3/4/5 or 6 team members to enable day to day flexing of cell output.

 ## Ideation